 Background in Science:

-I am trained as a scientist, with a S.B. from MIT and a Ph.D. in Earth Science (geophysics) at the University of California, Santa Cruz in 1987.
+I am trained as a scientist, with a S.B. from MIT and a Ph.D. in Earth Science (geophysics) from the University of California, Santa Cruz in 1987.
 On the Research Staff at Columbia University and Stanford from 1987-1993, I served as chief scientist on the RV Moana Wave and HMS Charles Darwin mapping the Caribbean seafloor.
 I published under my maiden name, Nancy Breen.

 Background in Sports:

 In college I began a long career playing and coaching rugby, the ultimate team sport.
 I coached MIT women’s rugby, UCSC, Stanford University, the Northern California women’s all-star side, and Berkeley during the years 1979-1993.
-I played for US Women’s National team in 1989.
+I played for the US Women’s National team in 1989.

 I am a professional member of Independent Educational Consultants Association (IECA)